-Reconnaissance, Seismic and Technical Evaluation / exploration Contract
+Reconnaissance, Seismic and Technical Evaluation / exploration Contract privilege is expressly granted.

-This contract grants licencee rights to carry out hydrocarbon reconnaissance work at own risk and expense, and within the defined perimeter and to an unlimited depth, without exclusion, any operation for the reconnaissance and exploration of hydrocarbons in Liberia.
+This contract grants licensee rights to carry out hydrocarbon reconnaissance work at own risk and expense, and within the defined perimeter and to an unlimited depth, without exclusion, any operation for the reconnaissance and exploration of hydrocarbons in Liberia.

-A permit with respect to reconnaissance and seismic data collection does not give the holder any right to conclude a petroleum contract except where such privilege is expressly granted.
+A permit with respect to reconnaissance and seismic data collection does not give the holder any right to conclude a petroleum contract except where such